bfarnam/infineon/README.md

 ```
 nowAmps[] is my local array name and index location and OUT20 is the defined output from outputs.cpp.

-In this example I have created to local fucntions to enable/disable the DEN and DSEL becuase I am running this through an i2c bus:
+In the above example I utilize 2 local fucntions to enable/disable the DEN and DSEL becuase I am running this through an i2c bus.

+diag_enable:
 ```
 void diag_enable(OutputConfig_t *output, bool bOut)
 {